 Coronavirus: A further six deaths and 23 new cases reported by Nphet

-Number of new cases among young people ‘a worrying trend’, says Dr Tony Holohan
+Number of new cases among young people ‘a worrying trend’, says Tony Holohan

 In recent days some new cases have had large numbers of close contacts that have required testing and self-isolation for 14 days.

-A further six deaths of patients with Covid-19 were reported by the National Public Health Emergency Team (Nphet) on Saturday.
+A further six people with Covid-19 have died in the State, the Department of Health has confirmed.

+Health officials have warned of a “real concern” that many new cases are being diagnosed in young adults.
+Large numbers of close contacts are also being recorded among some of those diagnosed.

-This brings the total number of Covid-19 deaths in the Republic to 1,734.
+The total number of people who have died with the disease in the Republic now stands at 1,734.

-Nphet also reported another 23 confirmed cases of the disease, bringing to 25,437 the total number of confirmed cases since the outbreak began here at the end of February.
+An additional 23 cases of the disease have been diagnosed, bringing the total number of cases detected to 25,437.

+Dr Tony Holohan, the chief medical officer, emphasised that 10 of the cases are in younger adults.
+Eighteen of the new cases were diagnosed in those under 55.

+“High levels of compliance to public health advice to date has enabled further reopening of economic and social life.

-Chief medical officer Dr Tony Holohan, said that of the 23 new cases reported on Saturday 10 cases (43 per cent) are in younger adults aged under 35 years.
+“However, of the 23 cases reported today, 10 cases (43 per cent) are in younger adults aged under 35 years.
 A further eight cases (35 per cent) are in those aged between 35-54.

 “This is now a real concern and a worrying trend at a time when many people are reconnecting with friends and loved ones and may be gathering in larger groups,” he said.